alexirpan/alexirpan.github.io/_posts/2019-08-15-four-years.markdown

 ## Measurement

 **Topic:** A post about measurement.
 Not at the level of "how is a meter defined", although I do like that discussion.
-It would be more about how measurements are inherently imperfect pictures of the underlying reality.
+It would be more about how measurements are inherently imperfect pictures of the reality we're trying to measure, where imperfections are created by the process generating the measurements.
-Understanding this is important for understanding when statistics and machine learning can give misleading results, as well as understanding the limitations and risks of ML.
+Understanding this is important for explaining why statistics and machine learning can give misleading results, as well as the limitations and risks of ML.

-**Why I want to Write It:** It's a useful mental concept for understanding how you can be wrong, despite having lots of data.
-It's something that experienced ML people understand, but most ML courses don't try to explain it.
+**Why I want to Write It:** It's a useful mental concept that explains why more data isn't always good.
+It's something that experienced
+ML people understand, but it takes a while for the lessons to sink in.
-As machine learning gets applied to more of society, it's crucially important that people become ML-literate.
-Not at the level of understanding the math behind machine learning, but at the level of understanding the concepts backing concerns of blindly applying machine learning to arbitrary problem domains.
+As machine learning gets applied to more of society, it's crucially important that non-ML people become ML-literate.
+Not at the level of understanding the math behind machine learning, but at the level of understanding the concerns of blindly applying machine learning to arbitrary problem domains.

 **Estimated Time to Complete:** Very high.
-I've thought about this a while, and could write a bad post pretty quickly, but I want to explain it right, and that'll require a lot of careful thought.
+I've thought about this a while, and could write a bad post pretty quickly, but I want to explain it right, and that'll require a lot of careful writing.

-**Odds I Write This, Eventually**: 95%
+**Odds I Write This, Eventually:** 95%

-**Odds I Write This By the End of 2019**: 20%
+**Odds I Write This by the End of 2019:** 20%

 ## Gunnerkrigg Court